clazar818/vue-js-node-js-express-mysql-forked/README.md

 # System Description
 The following Node.js application source code has been forked from the below repository.
 We have introduced the following high level infrastructure features:
- - Infrastructure as code (IaC) via Terraform.
+ - Infrastructure as code (IaC) via Terraform (all infra managed through Terraform).
  - Containerized the application via Docker (Dockerfile).
  - Orchestrated the application via ECS Fargate (hosted via ECR).
  - Implemented a CI/CD pipeline via GitHub Actions.
  - Launched MySQL via RDS (included via Terraform).
 Hosted within a private subnet to ensure proper security.
  - Launched VPC, ALB, and additional AWS related networking resources to host our application.
+ - Developed a PowerShell script to validate/health check API connectivity.

 Additional details can be found in our infrastructure architecture diagram.